-- a) Ensuring the preparation and updating of all maintenance and operating instructions (including instructions for continuing airworthiness and Services Boulletins) needed to maintain airworthiness (continuing airworthiness) in accordance with relevant the airworthiness codes and standards requirements requirements.
-For that purpose, the applicant should: - i. establish the list of all documents it is producing to comply with the applicable airworthiness requirements and that are to be delivered to the operator, such as Flight Manual, ICA, engine configuration and interface documentation (e.g as required to comply with EASA CS 2X.1581, EASA CS 2X.1529, EASA CS-E 20/25 or EASA CS-P 40 the applicable airworthiness requirements); - establish a system to collect in-service experience to be used for the improvement of the instructions:
+- a) Ensuring the preparation and updating of all maintenance and operating instructions (including instructions for continuing airworthiness and Services Boulletins) needed to maintain airworthiness (continuing airworthiness) in accordance with relevant airworthiness requirements.
+For that purpose, the applicant should: - i. establish the list of all documents it is producing to comply with the applicable airworthiness requirements and that are to be delivered to the operator, such as Flight Manual, ICA, engine configuration and interface documentation (e.g as required to comply with the applicable airworthiness requirements); - establish a system to collect in-service experience to be used for the improvement of the instructions;

-- ii. define procedures and organisation to produce and issue these documents, using where applicable and so elected DASR 21A.263(c)(3) privilege. under the obligation of DASR 21.A.265(h); the procedures should cover: - preparation, including the format and language (available industrial standards can be referred to and used); - proofreading (checking for clarity, readability, typos, etc.); - checking of technical consistency with the corresponding approved change(s), repair(s) or approved data, including the effectivity, description, effects on airworthiness and environmental protection, especially when limitations are changed; - checking of feasibility in practical applications; and - responsibilities and authorised signatories. - b) In accordance with DASR 21.A.57, DASR 21.A.61, DASR 21.A.107, DASR 21.A.119, DASR 21.A.120A and DASR 21.A.449, ensuring that these documents are provided to all affected known operators and all involved authorities within the pMS.
+- i. define procedures and organisation to produce and issue these documents, using where applicable and so elected DASR 21A.263(c)(3) privilege. under the obligation of DASR 21.A.265(h); the procedures should cover: - preparation, including the format and language (available industrial standards can be referred to and used); - proofreading (checking for clarity, readability, typos, etc.); - checking of technical consistency with the corresponding approved change(s), repair(s) or approved data, including the effectivity, description, effects on airworthiness and environmental protection, especially when limitations are changed; - checking of feasibility in practical applications; and - responsibilities and authorised signatories. - b) In accordance with DASR 21.A.57, DASR 21.A.61, DASR 21.A.107, DASR 21.A.119, DASR 21.A.120A and DASR 21.A.449, ensuring that these documents are provided to all affected known operators and all involved authorities within the pMS.

-3.1.6 Operational Suitability Data (OSD)
+3.1.6 (Reserved).